 As the piston moves within the damper, it generates friction and therefore, heat.
 As the heat increases, the viscosity of the damper fluid can change, altering the car’s handling characteristics.
 The unique needle bleed valve on the Exocet DFV dampers expands with temperature, closing the gap that the fluid travels through, maintaining a consistent damping rate.
 The best thing of all?
 You won’t even notice!
 All you’ll feel is that the car responds consistently, lap after lap, turn after turn.
 Allowing you to concentrate on braking points and apexes while Öhlins takes care of the damping.

 After heavy testing on the Vehicle Dynamics Simulator and hundreds of street and track miles, we have designed the Exocet DFV suspension to work well out of the box, but there’s still plenty of adjustment for you to set things the way you like.
 You like stiff and reactive?
 Or soft and forgiving?
 It’s all there.
 Too much low speed rebound damping can have an adverse effect on grip, so the easily accessible adjusters on the Öhlins DFV units allows small, but positive increments of fine tuning, so you can take into account every single parameter.
 Just a few clicks either way from our recommended settings will soon have your car responding precisely to your inputs and driving style.

 Road & Track (343F/229R, Dampers at 15 clicks)

 (Using front Exocet shock spacer mounts, rears are optional.)

 Available exclusively through Exomotive.
 Custom built to order.
 Lead times are typically 2-3 weeks but can be longer at certain times of the year depending on demand.
-Introductory sale price at 10% off and free shipping!
+On sale now!